 But… Alas, I put those convictions aside when I get home.
 As a mother and a teacher, there is a never ending list of things to do!
 Taking a break from pinning a few home and school items on Pinterest (that I will later forget I pinned), I pause, and I seem to hear,”Come out to the tree!”
 Am I imagining it, or are those raspberries calling out to me?

 Surrendering to my thoughts, with a small container clutched in my hand, I tromp to the raspberry bushes that hug my big maple tree on the edge of our yard.
-Not all of the raspberries are ripe yet, but I pluck off those that have turned black, disregard a few casualties that fall to the ground, and leave the hard red ones behind.
-I trudge back toward the house, hearing one of the red ones screech, “Don’t forget about us!”
+Not all of the raspberries are ripe yet, but I pluck off those that have turned red, disregard a few casualties that fall to the ground, and leave the hard red ones behind.
+I trudge back toward the house, hearing those I left behind screech, “Don’t forget about us!”

 I bring the raspberries inside, fill the container with water, put the lid on, shake it around a bit, strain out the water, stick the raspberries back in the container, and stuff the container of raspberries into the freezer.
 “Ok.
 I feel better.
 I picked those raspberries,” I offer up proudly as if I have heroically earned the girl scout badge for raspberry savior.
 Between typing up my daily classroom schedule, doing research on a book I am writing, cleaning out closets, and making pancakes for my son (plain, no raspberries), I keep thinking about those raspberries.
 Not the ones in the freezer, but the ones I left behind.

 I don’t know if you know this, but raspberries can beckon a person.
 And those raspberries were beckoning me.
 I take another container and walk out to the big tree where the newly ripened raspberries are waiting for me to rescue them.
 I cup my hand around each raspberry and pluck them off carefully so as not to crush their soft bodies.